Work For Us

 Trustee

-HOURS: 4 hours a term DEADLINE 30 December 2024
+HOURS: 4 hours a term DEADLINE EXPIRED

 We are seeking individuals who are interested in joining our board of trustees, to lead the Trust into the next phase of our development.
 We wish to appoint people who knows what steps are needed to improve a school in a sustainable manner, but with pace, and who has the inspirational and organisational qualities to take a strategic lead on that journey, whilst preserving and further developing the beliefs, values and culture of the Academies within the Trust.